-Growing your own salad garden is the easiest and most cost effective way of having fresh organic salads in your kitchen at all times.
+Growing your own salad garden is the easiest and most cost-effective way of having fresh organic salads in your kitchen at all times.
 Here is how.

 Buying fresh organic salads could be expensive.
 If you would like to have fresh organic salad growing at home all the time, creating your own vertical salad garden could be the best way.
 You would have fresh salads at home all the time without spending a lot of money.

-Having a vertical salad planter does not occupy much space, does not require much attention from you, and they can be placed anywhere in your garden, on your rooftop, patio, or indoors.
-Having vertical Aquaponic Tower Garden with removable layers or shelves would allow you to adjust the height and size of your vertical planter.
+Having a vertical salad planter does not occupy much space, does not require much attention from you, and can be placed anywhere in your garden, on your rooftop, patio, or indoors.
+Having a vertical Aquaponic Tower Garden with removable layers or shelves would allow you to adjust the height and size of your vertical planter.
 Below are several ways you could create an amazing vertical salad garden.

-You could create your own vertical tower by using a large pot, 6 to 10 inch wide plastic tubes, some narrow tubing and some compost.
+You could create your own vertical tower by using a large pot, 6 to 10 inch wide plastic tubes, some narrow tubing, and some compost.
 First, drill and cut planting holes in your biggest tubes.
 Your plants will grow through them, so you need to drill circles about 2 inches wide.
 They need to be big enough to let the plants grow but not too big so that the plants fall out.

-Your small tubes will act as watering device, so you need to drill small holes in them too.
-Place your large tubes in the middle of your pots, filling the bottom few centimeters with gravel, and rest with potting soil and organic fertilizers.
+Your small tubes will act as a watering device, so you need to drill small holes in them too.
+Place your large tubes in the middle of your pots, filling the bottom a few centimeters with gravel, and rest with potting soil and organic fertilizers.
 You could make your own organic fertilizer with compost.